inianantony/git_knowledge/README.md

 # Initialize Git Repo

-`git init` creates a new git repo locally in computer
+`> git init` creates a new git repo locally in computer Note : ignore the > when copying the command.

-The objects folder contains the files and the folder names start with the first 2 letters of SHA and inside contians the remaining SHA in the file name
+The .git\objects folder contains the files.
+The folder names start with the first 2 letters of SHA and inside contians the remaining SHA in the file name

 # Structure of Project